Sefi196/LR_single_cell_FLAMES_tutorial/README.md

 If you find this tutorial useful please cite our work...

-if you have questions or suggestions please email '[sefi.prawer\@unimelb.edu.au](mailto:sefi.prawer@unimelb.edu.au)' or leave a comment on this github page.
+If you have questions or suggestions please email '[sefi.prawer\@unimelb.edu.au](mailto:sefi.prawer@unimelb.edu.au)' or leave a comment on this github page.

 # LR_single_cell_FLAMES_tutorial